-There are many different chess products available on market these days.
+There are many different chess products available on the market these days.
 Hundreds of companies produce chess books, chess clocks, chess boards, chess pieces, chess notebooks, chess software, chess computers and just everything about chess.

 Do you really need to buy all these things in order to be a successful tournament player?